GoogleCloudPlatform/cluster-toolkit/frontend/docs/user_guide.md

 ### Benchmarks

 A benchmark is effectively a collection of jobs using the same application on the same dataset.
-The application version and input dataset should always be the same; the compiler/libraries to build the application and the cloud instance types to run the application can differ.
+The application version and input dataset should always be the same; the compiler/libraries to build the application and the cloud instance types to run the application can differ, so that most performant or cost-efficient ways running the jobs can be established through benchmarks.

 New benchmarks can be created by an admin user from the Benchmarks section of the website.